spotfiresoftware/tibco-streaming-community/components/flowershop/README.md

 is available in Appendix B. For more information on the book or the use case, visit the book publisher's website at http://www.manning.com/etzion/

-The main application, com.tibco.sb.compexch.flowershop.FlowerShop, has the following assumptions and simplifications:
+The main application, `com.tibco.sb.compexch.flowershop.FlowerShop`, has the following assumptions and simplifications:
  - Driver GPS events are expected to send locations in degrees (-90 to +90).
  - A mapping takes place that maps these coordinates to "a grid".